Differences Between C# and VB.Net

 Conclusion

-Both are built on.Net framework by Microsoft to make easy for developers to build applications with respect to their need and requirement.
+Both are built on.Net framework by Microsoft to make it easy for developers to build applications concerning their needs and requirements.
 By the above C# vs VB.Net article, it can be concluded that the developer can choose any of the programming languages based on taste and requirement.